Antelope Island's Bison Roundup

 Ride with the Herd

-“We ask when people sign up (for the roundup) if you want to be an aggressive rider or if you want to be a leisurely rider,” said Shaw.
+“We ask when people sign up (for the roundup) if they want to be an aggressive rider or if they want to be a leisurely rider,” says former park manager Jeremy Shaw, who has lead the roundup.
 “Typically, about 100 people will want to go on the leisurely ride and be close to the bison but not engaged.
 We take the other 200 and break them into teams and call them a left flank, right flank and center.”

-About fifty people who are allowed to ride with Shaw are called the core group of riders.
+About 50 people are allowed to ride with the core group of riders.
 “These are the guys that know what they are doing, have done this year after year, know what the bison are going to do, know when it’s dangerous, when it’s safe, when we need to ride harder on one side or harder on the other.”

 A Spectator Sport

-Rose is the longest tenured staff member at Antelope Island with more than 23 years.
-She has a healthy respect for the bison.
+Rose has a healthy respect for the bison.
 “They’re almost a sexy animal,” she says with a big grin.
 During her early years on the job that they conducted the bison roundup using vehicles and helicopters.
 The last time they used vehicles and helicopters Shaw watched a full-grown bull put its horns through the door of a full-size Ford Bronco and almost put the vehicle up on two wheels.
 “He apparently had enough of being pushed around," said Shaw.
 This practice stressed the bison and was abandoned for the current roundup procedure on horseback.

 Where do Bison Live